|

 the meaning refers to part of a group:

-one of my friends = one from
+one of my friends = one from the total

-ten of the new students =
+ten of the new students = ten from the

-ten from the total number of new students (There
+total number of new students (There are

-are more than ten new students).
+more than ten new students).

 |